chuuster/thesana/README.md

 ## Technical Challenges

-Lag due to re-rendering was one of the main challenges encountered during the development of Thesana.
-Because keystrokes are autosaved into the database, the application made many API calls to the backend, which triggered a re-rendering of the React component.
+One of the main challenges encountered during the development of Thesana was lag when re-rendering.
+The text input area autosaves to the database whenever the user types.
+However, the way it was implemented before triggered many API calls to the backend, which led to a quick succession of re-rendering.
+The speed of re-rendering often could not keep up with the user's typing speed.

-To counter this, I implementing a _debounce function_ so that the API call would only be triggered once after the user finishes typing:
+To counter this, I implemented a _debounce function_ so that the API call would only be triggered once after the user finishes typing:

 ```javascript
   constructor(props) {